-You have been selected for service on a traverse jury.
-A traverse jury is a trial jury — a jury impaneled to try a civil action or criminal prosecution, as distinguished from a grand jury, which reviews evidence submitted by the prosecutor and determines whether a person should be charged with a crime (indictment).
+You have been selected for service on a trial jury— a jury impaneled to try a civil action or criminal prosecution, as distinguished from a grand jury, which reviews evidence submitted by the prosecutor and determines whether a person should be charged with a crime (indictment).

 There is no more valuable service citizens can perform than to aid their community by serving as jurors.
 The principle that a person has a right to be judged by a jury of peers dates back to England in the Middle Ages and is guaranteed by our federal and state constitutions.
 By serving as a juror you are helping to preserve a fundamental right, to protect that right so it will be a safeguard for all persons, including yourself, should you someday ﬁnd your property, liberty, or life endangered.
 Give your service as a juror the same attention that you would like from a juror if you were a party involved in the trial.